The 5 Teeth-Gnashing Costs of an Improperly Installed HVAC System

 As you can see, improper installation could cost a few hundred dollars or several thousand dollars, depending on the problem.
 The best way to avoid these headaches is to hire a reputable company to install your new unit.

 When you are comparing companies look for a company that respects your time and money.
-A reliable contractor offers customer service and on-call technicians to answer your questions before, during, and after the installation.
+A reliable contractor offers customer service and on-call service professionals to answer your questions before, during, and after the installation.